 It also comes with 2 memory foam pillows that are on the thinner side.
 However, I think they work perfect for this bed.
 I tried using it on my old bed and they were too thin but that’s just because my old bed doesn’t conform to my body as well as the YogaBed.
 Check the Marpac Yogabed website for the latest deals.

 YogaBed has an excellent 10 year warranty and a 101 day trial period.
 If you aren’t satisfied you can return it within the trial period and not have to pay shipping costs for the return.

 The YogaBed is a great mattress that is definitely worth considering.
 In addition to the mattress, YogaBed also has sheets, pillows and a foundation for purchase.
-Shop YogaBed.
+Shop the Marpac YogaBed.

 Questions about this mattress?
 Contact me and I’ll respond within a few hours

 Disclosure: We aim to highlight products and services you might find interesting, and if you buy them, we may get a small share of the revenue.
 I do not have an affiliate relationship with YogaBed.